CatGamer7/shrimple-reddit-parser/README.md

 This parser aims to extract to submissions and their comments from the specific subreddit.
 Submissions are searched for by flairs and keywords.

 There are several parsing modes:
 1. Extract submissions with passed flairs.
-Will ignore all submissions with no flairs (will only extract newer submissons).
+Will ignore all submissions with no flairs (will only extract newer submissions).
 2. Extract submissions with passed keywords and no passed flairs.
-Will ignore newer submissons.
+Will ignore newer submissions.
 3. Extract submissions with passed keywords regardless of flairs.

 Try the following command to get descriptions of all the CLI arguments